 Before joining BPE, Ms. Kazmi worked as an AmeriCorps Urban Fellow at Phoenix Charter Academy, an alternative high school in Chelsea, MA, and as a Corps Member at City Year Boston, where she organized a service-learning program for middle school students called Young Heroes.
 She has also served as a staff member for the Fawakih Institute, organizing Arabic language programs.
 Ms. Kazmi graduated with a BA in history from Georgetown University, where she first developed her passion for serving urban youth after mentoring court-involved teenagers in Washington, DC.

 Ms. Shah teaches Literacy and a year-long experiential study of Boston Neighborhoods that she co-designed for her second grade students at the Young Achievers Science & Math Pilot School in Mattapan.
-Entering her 6th year teaching in the BPS, she will be spending half her time in the classroom and the other half of her time with the Recruitment and Admissions Team at BTR.
+Entering her 7th year teaching in the BPS, she will be serving as a Collaborating Teacher for a BTR Cohort 11 resident, and participating on the BTR Graduate Recruitment Team.
 Ms. Shah has been connected to Boston Teacher Residency since 2007, and is a proud graduate of BTR Cohort 4.
 Prior to embarking on her career in education, Ms. Shah received a dual degree in International Relations and Public Relations from Boston University.
 She also studied aboard the S.S.
 Universe Explorer and circumnavigated the world on a traveling campus.
 Ms. Shah is most passionate about creating a bridge between schools, community leaders, and organizations to help build a strong sense of community and civic engagement for Boston youth.

 Residents & Graduates